How to Sell Ticketmaster Tickets on StubHub (2026 Guide)

 #Frequently Asked Questions

-No. Only tickets with an active Transfer option in your Ticketmaster account can be sold on StubHub.
-Some events block transfers due to artist, venue, or organizer restrictions.
-Always check your My Tickets page before listing.
+No. Only tickets showing an active Transfer button in your Ticketmaster account qualify; some events block transfers entirely.
+Check the My Tickets page first.

 StubHub processes seller payments within 5-8 business days after the event takes place, not after the sale itself.
 You can choose direct deposit, PayPal, or StubHub credit as your payout method.
 Direct deposit is the fastest option for most sellers.